athmangude/paperkit/requirements/design-system.md

 #### Tooltips
 A small, sketchy speech bubble or rectangular box with a hand-drawn tail, containing light, handwritten text.
 It appears on hover over a specific element and disappears when the cursor moves away.

+## 3. Landing Page Setup Section

+### Getting Started
+The landing page should include a comprehensive setup section that provides clear instructions for users to integrate the design system into their projects.
+This section should include:

+#### Installation Instructions
+- Clear step-by-step instructions on how to add the design system to a project
+- Package installation commands (npm/yarn)
+- Required dependencies and their versions
+- Any additional setup steps or configurations needed

+#### Dependencies
+- List all required dependencies with specific version ranges
+- Include peer dependencies if any
+- Specify any optional dependencies for enhanced functionality
+- Note any conflicts or compatibility requirements

+#### Basic Usage Example
+- Provide a simple, complete example showing how to import and use a basic component
+- Include the necessary import statements
+- Show the component rendered with default props
+- Demonstrate the expected output or behavior

+#### Project Integration
+- Instructions for setting up CSS imports or styling
+- Configuration for different build tools (Webpack, Vite, etc.)
+- Framework-specific setup (React, Next.js, etc.)
+- Troubleshooting common installation issues

+## 4. Documentation Page

+### Comprehensive Component Documentation
+A separate documentation page should be created that provides detailed information about each component.
+This documentation should be accessible via a dedicated route and include:

+#### Component Overview
+- Visual representation of each component
+- Description of its purpose and use cases
+- Design principles and aesthetic guidelines
+- Accessibility considerations

+#### Props Documentation
+- Complete list of all available props for each component
+- TypeScript type definitions for each prop
+- Default values and required vs optional props
+- Detailed descriptions of what each prop controls

+#### Usage Examples
+- Multiple code examples showing different use cases
+- Examples of all variants, sizes, and states
+- Real-world implementation scenarios
+- Best practices and common patterns

+#### Interactive Examples
+- Live, editable examples that users can modify
+- Code playground functionality
+- Real-time preview of changes
+- Copy-to-clipboard functionality for code snippets

+#### Component API Reference
+- Detailed API documentation for each component
+- Method signatures and return types
+- Event handlers and callback functions
+- Component composition patterns

+## 5. Showcase

+### Component Demonstration
+All components must be showcased in a comprehensive demonstration application.
+This showcase should:

+- Display every component with all its variants, sizes, and states
+- Provide interactive examples that users can interact with
+- Show real-world usage patterns and combinations
+- Demonstrate responsive behavior across different screen sizes
+- Include accessibility features and keyboard navigation
+- Present components in a visually appealing, organized layout

+The showcase serves as both documentation and a testing environment for all design system components.